revolter/fastlane-plugin-icon_versioning/README.md

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

+You can also check out the [example Xcode project](example) to see it in action, and all the required changes [here](https://github.com/revolter/fastlane-plugin-icon_versioning/compare/30f5447...aa4d743).

 ## Run tests for this plugin

 To run both the tests, and code style validation, run